Mini-Ethnography

 • Attempt to understand how the people you’re observing view their world.
 This means you must observe closely, take profuse notes, and distance yourself from the site you’re observing.
 Remember: you are an observer, not a participant.

-4. If you are able, interview at least one participant of the group, taking notes throughout.
 You will turn in these notes also by July 18, 2020 11:59pm.
 Interviewing someone is not required for this abbreviated version of the course.
 But an interview will make your ethnography richer.

 *As a rule, individuals being observed or interviewed should be kept anonymous in your writing.